-Sellers are ready to buy virtually.
+Prospects are ready to buy virtually.
 No longer are customers put off by virtual sales calls.
 In fact, it’s quite the opposite.
 According to McKinsey, “Only about 20% of B2B buyers say they hope to return to in-person sales.”

 To be ready to sell how people want to buy, you need to fully embrace virtual sales, but you need to do it in the right way if you want true adoption (and effective implementation) from your team.

 In the pandemic-fueled bonanza of 2020, businesses flocked to virtual sales training programs to shore up their teams to succeed.
 Unfortunately, many training options did little to effect actual change within an organization because they focused primarily on platform instruction.

 According to Marcus, “Oftentimes we feel that if somebody's good at selling in the traditional way, they'll naturally be good on video.
 So what we see is training on how to use the platform, but that is only a fraction of what they need.”

 But that's not the case.

 Why platform familiarity is not enough

 Zoom and other platforms are remarkably intuitive and user-friendly.
 Even for the non tech-savvy, you can get all you need to know about Zoom from a few YouTube tutorials and a few practice sessions with colleagues.
 Platform competence is critical, but it is not a guarantee of virtual sales success — and it should not be the focus of virtual sales training.